man and woman doing business accounting

 Balance sheet

-A balance sheet, on the other hand, gives a snapshot financial view of your company at a particular point in time, often on the last day of the fiscal year (December 31 for most businesses).
+A balance sheet gives a high-level financial view of your company at a particular point in time, often on the last day of the fiscal year (December 31).

-A stockholders’ (or owners’) equity statement indicates the change in equity (assets minus liabilities) for the year.
+A shareholders’ (or owners’) equity statement indicates the change in equity (assets minus liabilities) for the year.

 “The difference between assets and liabilities is called stockholders’ equity if you are a corporation or owners’ equity if you’re a proprietorship, and it represents the stockholders’ claim against your assets,” Duron said.